 My passion is to help students learn in the best way possible for their individual needs.
 I adapt my tutoring sessions to fit the unique learning style of each student.
 I have been tutoring students since 2004 and formally teaching as an adjunct professor for over 3 years.
 I received my B.A. in Biblical Studies with a concentration in Jewish Studies from Gordon College in 2008.
 For graduate studies I decided to focus on the History and Geography of the Middle East and thought there was no better place to do so than in the Middle East itself.
 So I moved overseas and earned my compound M.A. in Historical Geography from Jerusalem University College in 2010.
 My diverse academic background allows me to tutor a wide variety of subjects including; History, Geography, Earth Science, English, Environmental Science, ESL/ELL, Essay Editing, Hebrew, Languages, Politics, Reading, Religious Studies, Social Studies, Study Skills, and Writing.
 Outside of my academic interests I enjoy working as an actress and musician, writing, playing tennis with friends, kayaking, and traveling the world!

-Gordon College - BA, Biblical and Theological Studies: Emphasis in Jewish Studies
+Undergraduate Degree: Gordon College - Bachelor in Arts, Biblical and Theological Studies: Emphasis in Jewish Studies

-Jerusalem University College - MA, History and Geography
+Graduate Degree: Jerusalem University College - Master of Arts, History and Geography

 AP US History

 CLEP Western Civilization I: Ancient Near East to 1648